haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

 prop_reverse inputArray = (reverse (reverse inputArray)) == inputArray
 ```

-We run the test by calling `quickCheck`:
+We call `quickCheck` to run the test:
 ```haskell
 >>> quickCheck (withMaxSuccess 10000 prop_reverse)
 +++ OK, passed 10000 tests.
 ```

 A property is a function that returns a boolean value or a result structure.
-Returning a structure provides more context on what to do after checking the test.
+Returning a structure provides more context to the code that checks the outcome.
-Other than the boolean outcome of checking the property,
+Other than the boolean result of passes/fails,
-such structure contains an attribute `expect` whose value is boolean.
+a such structure contains an attribute `expect` whose value is also boolean.
 When it's true and the property succeeds, the testing fails.
-That is, when it's true, the property should return `False` for the iteration
+That is, when it's true, the property should return `False` for the testing
-to be successful.
+to continue.

 `quickCheck` needs a property and a set of testing parameters to start its engine.
 This engine is a loop.